-• Updated boilers and furnaces baseline rating per Ref [1].
+- Updated boilers and furnaces baseline rating per Ref [1]. - Updated efficiency units for select boilers.

-[1] DNV, CT X1931-1 Industry Standard Practice Boilers and Furnaces, Jun.
-28, 2021.
+[1] DNV, CT X1931-1 Industry Standard Practice Boilers and Furnaces, Dec.
+10, 2021.

-- [1] Peak day factors and full load hours were developed by third-party engineers (Fuss & O'Neill, Manchester, Conn.) in 2008 using a temperature BIN analysis.
-The engineering analysis was provided to Eversource (natural gas), CNG, and SCG to help support natural gas conservation efforts. source (natural gas), CNG, and SCG to help support natural gas conservation efforts. - [2] The oversize factor (OF) is assumed to be 1.15 for single boiler/furnace installations; reflecting the industry standard of installing equipment that has an output greater than estimated peak load.
-The OF for multiple boiler and furnace installations is 1.3 reflecting the industry practice of oversizing multiple pieces of equipment to allow for one piece of equipment to provide a higher percentage of load in emergency situations. - [3] ASHRAE 90.1 and 2021 IECC minimum efficiency requirements are based on input capacity.
-2.2.7 Natural Gas Radiant Heaters
+[1] Peak day factors and full load hours were developed by third-party engineers (Fuss & O'Neill, Manchester, Conn.) in 2008 using a temperature BIN analysis.
+The engineering analysis was provided to Eversource (natural gas), CNG, and SCG to help support natural gas conservation efforts.

+- The oversize factor (OF) is assumed to be 1.15 for single boiler/furnace installations; reflecting the industry standard of installing equipment that has an output greater than estimated peak load.
+The OF for multiple boiler and furnace installations is 1.3 reflecting the industry practice of oversizing multiple pieces of equipment to allow for one piece of equipment to provide a higher percentage of load in emergency situations. - [3] ASHRAE 90.1 and 2021 IECC minimum efficiency requirements are based on input capacity. - [4] Adopted efficiency units consistent with IECC 2021 Code instead of combustion efficiency because AHRI database indicates that Ec is not readily available for some equipment.